poznet/laravel-smple-image/README.md

 1. Resized  image
 in Blade view   to get resized image with  widh of 450px use code below.
+Output is cached for  60 minutes with Cache Facade

 `<img src="{{route('imagemin', ['width'=>'450','path'=>'logo.jpg'])}}">`

+### Licence
+Intervention Imagecache Class is licensed under the MIT License.
+Feel free to contribute.